pinojs/pino/docs/api.md

 ##### `log`

 Changes the shape of the log object.
-This function will be called every time one of the log methods (such as `.info`) is called with all the arguments passed to the log method but the message.
+This function will be called every time one of the log methods (such as `.info`) is called.
+All arguments passed to the log method, except the message, will be pass to this function.
 By default it does not change the shape of the log object.

 ```js
 const formatters = {